YouTube Star Niki DeMartino Poses In Floral Orange Crop Top & Ripped Jeans For Latest Instagram Outfit Post

 The YouTuber — who boasts more than 2.4 million subscribers — posted three images within one upload.

 In the first shot, she was captured from a low angle.
 DeMartino was photographed standing up underneath a tree with her arms beside her.
-She looked down directly at the camera lens and showed off a hint of her underboob.
+She looked down directly at the camera lens and showed off a hint of underboob.

 In the next slide, she was snapped sitting down with her knee raised.
 DeMartino placed one hand to her face and sported a pouty expression.